Get 80% off your plan for your first 3 months*

 Employees stay where they can grow.
 If your business doesn't offer learning opportunities and career advancement, your best people will look elsewhere.

-• Emphasize continuous learning: Prioritize development through training, upskilling, and access to new technologies
+• Prioritize continuous learning: support development through training, upskilling, and access to new technologies

 A positive work environment and culture

 A positive culture attracts talent and keeps it.
-Workplaces that respect and support people of all backgrounds gain diversity of talent and experience.
-This leads to innovation and better customer experiences.
+Workplaces that respect and support people of all backgrounds gain diversity of talent and experience, which leads to innovation and better customer outcomes.
 A national report shows that inclusive workplaces tend to be more productive and profitable.

-• Be flexible: Provide quiet spaces for nursing mothers, prayer, or focused work away from busy open-plan areas
+• Be flexible: provide quiet spaces for nursing mothers, prayer, or focused work away from open-plan areas

-• Encourage open communication: Create two-way dialogue where employees feel safe giving feedback and receiving constructive input
+• Encourage open communication: create two-way dialogue where employees feel safe giving feedback and receiving constructive input.
+At Canada's Best Workplaces, 86% of employees say management keeps them informed about issues that matter

 Work-life balance

-Work-life balance is now a top reason employees leave.
+Work-life balance is a top reason employees leave.
 Research confirms that two-thirds of Canadian workers cite flexibility as a top influence on their job satisfaction.
-More workers are citing balance as their priority when looking for new jobs.

-Over 25% of employees report answering work-related emails and calls outside of their shifts every day.
+• Respect boundaries: don't expect employees to answer emails or check phones outside working hours.
+Over 25% of employees report answering work-related emails and calls outside of their shifts every day

-• Accommodate life events: Be flexible when employees need to leave early for family, manage childcare, or care for elderly parents
+• Accommodate life events: be flexible when employees need to manage childcare, care for elderly parents, or handle personal commitments

 Remote workers often report greater productivity from less commuting, fewer interruptions, and more autonomy.
 Learn more about managing a remote team.